khuman-shen/khuman-shen.github.io/README.md

 # khuman-shen.github.io
-Just a simple landing website fir me.
+Just a simple landing website for me.